-- Offering hope to anyone who has been or may be adversely impacted by an unplanned pregnancy.
+- Offering hope to anyone whom has been or may be adversely impacted by an unplanned pregnancy.

 - Providing positive alternative choices to abortion with the specific goal of preserving the lives of the unborn.

-- Actively heightening awareness of the sacredness of human life through our prevention, intervention, restoration and education out-reaches.
+- Heightening awareness of the sacredness of human life through our prevention, intervention, restoration and education outreaches.

 - Encouraging, equipping and partnering with the local body of Christ to promote sexual integrity, the value of human life and restoration of the family unit.

-- Purposing to be culturally relevant, cross-generational and ethnically diverse in our programs and services.
+- Engaging the culture through inter-generational and ethnically diversity in our programs and services.

-- Partnering with churches and other service organizations to positively influence the spiritual and moral behavior of our community.
+- Partnering with churches and other service organizations to positively influence the spiritual and moral needs of our community.

 LifeSteps is an “Earn While You Learn” outreach for teen and first time parents.
 From pregnancy until their child’s second birthday, the appointments provide mentoring opportunities and education on many topics, including: pregnancy, nutrition, childbirth and child development.
 Clients earn credits toward items in the LifeSteps Baby Boutique; the Boutique contains baby clothing and supplies.
 In addition, clients have the opportunity to earn larger items, such as a new crib, car seat or stroller.
 Everything is donated by generous supporters of Life Network.